 Autosomal DNA is the 22 pairs of non-sex chromosomes found within the nucleus of every cell.
 Autosomal DNA tests examine SNPs, or alleles, located throughout all of the DNA.

 Some companies disclose the results as what percentage of each ethnic group the individual is, such as Native American, European, East Asian, and African.
-Other tests only look for a certain class of markers to reveal a certain type of ancestry, such as Native American, distinct African groups, Cohanim, Hindu, or European.
+Other tests only look for certain markers to reveal a certain type of ancestry, such as Native American, African, Cohanim, Hindu, or European, among others.